l337f00l/megaman3-ap-poptracker/README.md

 - **Robot Master stages** unlock when the corresponding access code item is received
 - **Doc Robot stages** unlock when the corresponding Robot Master is defeated OR when the Doc stage access code item is received (handles both shuffled and unshuffled seeds)
-- **Break Man** requires all 8 Robot Masters defeated AND all 4 Doc Robot stages completed
+- **Break Man** all 4 Doc Robot stages completed
 - **Wily Stage 1** unlocks when Break Man is defeated
 - **Wily Stages 2–6** unlock sequentially as each Wily boss is defeated
 - **Wily Stage 4** (Robot Master refights) unlocks alongside Wily Stage 5 since it has no boss check of its own
+- **Wily Stage 1 and 3** Hard Knuckle is now checked and items will show up Red if Hard Knuckle hasn't been received yet.

 ---